metamacro/student-poll/readme.md

 All graphs were made using the `process.py` script.

-Python 3.8.2 with the following modules modules:
+Python 3.8.2 with the following modules was used:
 - Pandas 1.1.2
 - Matplotlib 3.3.0